 Then we dive into Fine Arts, which cycles through four topics over the course of the year:

-2. Music Theory & Practice (with Tin Whistle)
+2. Six Weeks of Music Theory & Practice (with Tin Whistle)

-After Fine Arts, we review the grammar that has been previously introduced using games and other activities.
+After Fine Arts, we review the new memory work that has been previously introduced using games and other activities.

-Memory masters reviewing geography using a coded legend:
+Memory Masters class labeling maps using a coded legend:

-Cycle 1: Ancient through Modern World History; Geography of Africa and the World; Biology & Earth Science; Verbs & Prepositions; Latin noun endings; Exodus 20; Renaissance & Post Renaissance Artists; Baroque & Classical Composers
+- Cycle 1: Ancient through Modern World History; Geography of the World with emphasis on Africa, Middle East, Asia, and South America; Biology & Earth Science; Verbs & Prepositions; Latin noun endings; Exodus 20; Renaissance & Post Renaissance Artists; Baroque & Classical Composers

-Across the nation, each Classical Conversations Foundations tutorial studies the same cycle of material for all grades (K-6), with Cycle 2 material studied during the 2010-2011 school year.
+Across the nation, each Classical Conversations Foundations tutorial studies the same cycle of material for all grades (K-6), with Cycle 1 material studied during the upcoming 2018-2019 school year.
 Homeschool families with more than one child really enjoy being able to study the same material with all children!

 During the grammar stage (K-6), students cycle through all of the material at least two times.
-For example, a child in First Grade during the 2010-2011 school year will repeat Cycle 2 material again in Fourth Grade.
-The emphasis during the grammar stage is memorization of key facts before advancing into the dialectic stage of learning where debate and logic are used to assimilate and analyze the information they have previously memorized.
+For example, a child in First Grade during the 2018-2019 school year will repeat Cycle 1 material again in Fourth Grade.
+The emphasis during the “parroting stage” is memorization of key facts before advancing into the dialectic arts of learning where debate and logic are used to assimilate and analyze the information they have previously memorized.

 At the close of each year, students have the opportunity to earn the official Memory Master title for the current cycle.
 Students who become Memory Masters can recite times tables to the 15s, cubes, squares, unit conversions, geometric formulas, and algebraic laws, 160 timeline facts in order, the 44 U.S. Presidents in order, 24 history sentences, 24 science facts, 24 English grammar lists and/or definitions, 120 geographical locations/features, and Latin words or endings.
 Each cycle, we memorize over 400 pieces of information!